Skip to content

 Step 2: Add Scene Search Filters

 Scene Search Filters define which areas of your scene ProStream will process.
-You select root-level GameObjects, and ProStream tracks all prefab children under them.
+You select structural parent GameObjects, and ProStream tracks prefab children under them.

 1. In the ProStream Editor window, click Add Search Filters button

-2. A hierarchy selector window will open showing root-level GameObjects
+2. A hierarchy selector window will open showing recommended filter candidates

-3. Select one or more root GameObjects that contain the objects you want to stream
+3. Select one or more parent GameObjects that contain the objects you want to stream

 • Typically these are parent GameObjects organizing your scene content